How Long Does It Take to Buy a House?

 2. Get Preapproved for a Mortgage: (1–2 Days)

-Shop Around for the Best Rates and Terms
+Shopping Around for the Best Rate

-To get preapproved, you typically need to supply the following:
+To get preapproved, you’ll need to provide:

 • At least one month of pay stubs